 In this Date method example, we are trying to return the name of the weekday from an invalid and zero date part.
 That’s why it returns NULL.

 In this instance, we show you how to use this MySQL Dayname function on a table.
 Here, we are returning the Weekday name of a HireDate column.
-For this demo, we are using Workbench to write a query against the customer table.
+We use Workbench to write a query against the customer table for this demo.

 SELECT EmpID, FirstName, LastName, Occupation, YearlyIncome, Sales, HireDate, DAYNAME(HireDate) FROM customer;